 - Install and start Kong Gateway.
-For more information, see the Kong Gateway documentation. - Install and start PingAuthorize.
-For more information, see Installing PingAuthorize on page 77.
+Learn more in the Kong Gateway 🖸 documentation. - Install and start PingAuthorize.
+Learn more in Installing PingAuthorize.

-- 1. In the PingAuthorize admin console, go to Configuration # HTTP Servlet Extensions # Sideband API. - 2.
-In the Request Context Method list, select State. - 3.
-In the Shared Secret Header Name field, modify the value to CLIENT-TOKEN. - 4.
-Next to the Selected table for Shared Secrets, click the + icon to create a new shared secret. - 5.
-In the modal dialog, create a suitably long shared secret value and click Save To PingAuthorize Server Cluster.
+- 1. In the PingAuthorize administrative console, go to Configuration > HTTP Servlet Extensions > Sideband API. - 2.
+In the Request Context Method list, select State.

+- 3. In the Shared Secret Header Name field, enter CLIENT-TOKEN. - 4.
+Next to the Selected table for Shared Secrets, click the + icon to create a new shared secret.